 I once spent five days in Tulum moving from beach lounger to onsite restaurant to hotel room, then starting the circuit again the next day.
 A nice man brought me drinks and tacos whenever I wanted, and it was the most blissed-out five days of my life.

 But, if you rent a car or are willing to take taxis, I recommend at least one activity.
-Perhaps visiting the Mayan ruins on a cliff overlooking the sea (the only ruins by the sea in Mesoamerica), or swimming in a cenote.
+Top tips: visiting the Mayan ruins on a cliff overlooking the sea (the only ruins by the sea in Mesoamerica) and swimming in a cenote.
 Want more tips?
 Get all my best advice on Tulum sights and tours.

 Tulum Ruins: I’ve toured with and without a guide.
 If you’ve never seen Mayan ruins before, consider springing for one.
 They can be hired at the entrance for around $30.
 Or tour at your own pace reading the signs at each ruin, which are in Spanish and English.
 Warning: there’s no shade.
 I recommend going early in the day and bringing a bathing suit.
 You can take stairs down to the beach for a swim.
 Expect to pay in pesos for your visit, around $4 per person plus $7 if you park.
 Pay a little more to take the train from the parking lot to the ruins rather than walk.